IF VLOOKUP Formula in Excel (Table of Contents)

 So the 20% of the sales amount done by salesperson Alwin will be returned as the final output that is 10.

 Things to Remember About IF VLOOKUP Formula in Excel

 - Should be careful about selecting the range where you want to apply the IF(Vlookup(..)) function.

 - To avoid mismatches while copying the formula, use the $ symbol along with the range value.

 - IF with Vlookup function is used when you want to take any decision based on the result.

 This is a guide to IF VLOOKUP Formula in Excel.
-Here we discuss How to use IF VLOOKUP Formula in Excel along with practical examples and downloadable excel template.
+Here we discuss How to use the IF VLOOKUP Formula in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –